The BFF Digital Libraries

 Atonement provided

 God patiently taught the Jews about His plan to incorporate people from all around the world.
 The 'everyone' of 55:1 is inclusive.
 Chapter 56 speaks of the foreigners.
-God is intent on providing spiritual freedom to those from every tongue and race.
+God intends to provide spiritual freedom to those from every tongue and race.

 How great and immeasurable is God's grace!
 Chapter 57, though, brings us right back to the operating table where He spreads their evil before their eyes so that they might seek Him and find His healing.
 Full discussion